 Getting to the Brijuni Islands

 From Pula Airport, transfer to the main bus station in Pula, and then use a local bus to reach Fazana, which is 8km north of Pula.
-You can look up timetables of buses that run from Pula to Fazana on the Brioni website.
+You can look up the timetables of buses that run from Pula to Fazana on the Brioni website.

 Boats travel daily in both directions throughout the year, although there is a much higher frequency during the summer months.

 You can view a schedule of boat services on the Brijuni National Park website.
+Make sure you’re aware of the last departure time from Veliki Brijun so you can get back to the mainland!

 Organised Tours to the Brijuni Islands

-Alternatively, you can also visit the Brijuni islands by joining an organised tour from the mainland.
-Ask at a travel agency (or via a tourist office) in the town you are based in for more details.
-Alternatively, take a look at some of the tours from towns in Istria (Porec, Rovinj, Pula) below, or click through for more tour options:
+Take a look at some of the tours from towns in Istria (Porec, Rovinj, Pula) below, or click through for more tour options:

 Getting to the other Brijuni islands